aharonbrownforestpark/aharonbrownforestpark.github.io/_pages/policies.md

 title: Policies
 layout: collection
 permalink: /policies/
+entries_layout: grid
+class: wide
 ---
+feature_row:
+  - image_path: /assets/images/unsplash-gallery-image-1-th.jpg
+    alt: "placeholder image 1"
+    title: "Policing"
+    excerpt: "Aharon above all wants Forest Park citizens to be happy, healthy and feeling safe where in their city.
+Aharon supports smart, safe, and equitable policing in Forest Park."
+  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+    alt: "placeholder image 2"
+    title: "Placeholder 2"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
+  - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ## Policing
 Aharon above all wants Forest Park citizens to be happy, healthy and feeling safe where in their city.
 Aharon supports smart, safe, and equitable policing in Forest Park.

 ## School
 Aharon advocates for and supports public schools, especially the Winton Woods City Schools.